 •Jumping Gait Analysis Demonstration with riders of differing abilities

 Please arrive at 9.30am ready for a 10am start.
-Refreshments and Lunch will be available to purchase in the cafe alongside the International Arena throughout the day.
+Refreshments will be freely available all day and Lunch will be available to purchase in the cafe at the main campus at lunch time.

 Get in touch to apply

 Post application to: